 Profile: Paul DeVetter

-Paul DeVetter is the founder of Design Ideation | Inspiration by Design, a veteran of design thinking and an inventor at heart.
-He is a graduate of the University of Minnesota School of Architecture, long time practicing professional and author of two books on the subject of design thinking.
-Paul is an architect, designer, strategist and proponent for the intuitive application of design thinking to art, education, business and life.
-His work provides a bridge from the past to the future and offers solutions to many of the important challenges we face.
+Paul DeVetter is the founder of Design Ideation, a veteran of design thinking and an inventor at heart.
+He is a graduate of the University of Minnesota School of Architecture, long time practicing professional and author of two books on the subjects of design thinking and behavioral intelligence.
+Paul is a designer, strategist, teacher and proponent for the intuitive application of design thinking to art, education, business and life.

 His “how things work” curiosities got the best of him and he began designing and building furniture.
 Not satisfied with traditional methods for design or fabrication he began to explore new ways to use materials in unique combinations or configurations.
 To Paul, design was as much about the process as the final product.
 It became a journey of discovery.
 The notion of “product” became something that required further exploration.